 #6 The contributions will be discussed during RAN4#X meeting.
 If there are no technical concerns and if all the needed fallbacks are completed, the band combinations can be approved.
 And the final decision will be made by chairman.

-#7 If the contributions are approved or endorsed, the corresponding band combinations should be captured into the big CRs and/or TRs by rapporteurs.
-Note: The big CR is an official CR which is used to capture all the corrections for one specification by rapporteur under basket WI.
+#7 If the contributions are approved or endorsed, the corresponding band combinations should be captured into the objective draft big CRs and/or TRs for each objective by responsible rapporteurs and multiple objective draft big CRs are then merged into one formal big CR by the 1st Rapporteur.
+Note: The objective draft big CR and formal big CR are official CRs and the formal big CR is used to capture all the corrections for one specification by the 1st rapporteur under basket WI.

-#8 Email approval can be used for the big CRs and/or TRs in one week after formal RAN4#X meeting.
+#8 Email approval can be used for the objective draft big CRs, formal big CRs and/or TRs in one week after formal RAN4#X meeting.
+Note: No updates for objective draft big CRs.

 #9 The status of band combinations is expected to be shared by contact person after formal RAN4#X meeting.